 Company of St Boniface

-The Company of St Boniface has been introduced by Bishop Robert, the Bishop of Exeter, to honour people who have made a substantial contribution to the life of the church in Devon.
-It also seeks to recognise people who have built up our overseas links in our witness to Christ.
+In 2019 the Company of St Boniface was introduced by Bishop Robert, the Bishop of Exeter, to honour people who have made a substantial contribution to the life of the church in Devon.

-There will be an opportunity to start nominating Companions of St Boniface for 2020 soon and details will be posted here:
+However there will soon be an opportunity to start nominating Companions of St Boniface for 2021 and further details will be posted here.